xeust/knotro/README.md

 ### General Info

 *yarc* gives you a "box" of notes.
-It is a minimal micro-homage to the bi-directional linking tools like [Roam Research](https://roamresearch.com/).
+It is a minimal micro-homage to the bi-directional linking in tools like [Roam Research](https://roamresearch.com/).

 Every note has a url at: `:base_url/notes/:note_name`